 Sgt.
 John Funston Campbell was born on May 3, 1921, in Wisconsin to Jesse T. Campbell and Cora Tubbs-Campbell.
 He had one sister and three brothers and resided on the family farm in Harmony Township, Rock County, Wisconsin.
 He left high school during his junior year to work on the family farm.
 John joined the Wisconsin National Guard, in Janesville, in October 1940, because his cousin, Jesse Tubbs, was a member.
 Like many young men of the time, he knew he would be drafted into the Army when the new draft law took effect on October 16, 1940.

-During this time, four men were sent to Camp Williams, Wisconsin, to pick up additional equipment, while a three-man detail was sent to Danville, Illinois, where the soldiers would spend the night at an armory, at the same time.
-A detachment of under Lt.
+During this time, four men were sent to Camp Williams, Wisconsin, to pick up additional equipment, while two other men traveled to Camp Douglas, Wisconsin, to pick up clothing.
+At the same time, a three-man detail was sent to Danville, Illinois, where another detachment of soldiers would spend the night at an armory there.
+A detachment under Lt.
 Fred Bruni and 23 soldiers, including John, left the armory at 7:00 A.M. on November 27 in nine trucks carrying the company’s baggage.
 It is known that the roads were ice-covered so the trip was slow and the conditions resulted in one truck hitting a civilian’s car causing $100.00 in damages.
 No other information is available about the incident.
 The roads improved the further south the convoy traveled.
-The soldiers spent the night at an armory in Danville, before heading south to Ft.
+The soldiers spent the night at the armory in Danville, before heading south to Ft.
 Knox arriving there sometime later in the afternoon.

 Between 4:00 and 5:00 P.M. on November 28, the main detachment of soldiers marched from the armory to the Milwaukee Road train station in Janesville in heavy snow.
 By the time they boarded the train, they were covered in white since they stood outside for a half-hour.
 A crowd of 200 friends and family members watched as they boarded special cars that had been added to the Marquette to Chicago train.
 One was a flatcar with the company’s two tanks on it.
 At some point, the train cars were uncoupled from the train and switched onto the Chicago & Northwestern line that went into Maywood, Illinois.
 There, the members of B Company boarded the train and their equipment – including their two tanks – was loaded onto the train.
 In Chicago, the soldiers disembarked the train and rode busses to the Illinois Central Station.
 The train cars were switched onto the Illinois Central Railroad.
 During the trip south it was noted that there was no snow on the ground the further south they got.
 Once they crossed the Ohio River, the train ran alongside the river and the soldiers saw distilleries and tobacco warehouses before arriving at Ft.
 Knox around 8:00 A.M.
 When they arrived, trucks were waiting at the station to take them to the fort.
 The battalion had a total of eight tanks that the crews were ordered not to abuse.